hversu/crawling-chaos/NGINX_DEPLOYMENT.md

 - Domain name configured (DNS A record pointing to your server)
 - Optional: SSL certificate (Let's Encrypt recommended)

+## Security Model

+The nginx configuration templates implement strict access controls:

+**Publicly Accessible:**
+- ✅ Dashboard frontend (HTML/CSS/JS)
+- ✅ `/api/data/*` - Read-only data endpoints (needed for dashboard)
+- ✅ Static files (CSS, JS, images)

+**Restricted (Localhost Only):**
+- ❌ `/api/jobs` - Job management
+- ❌ `/api/scheduler/*` - Scheduler control
+- ❌ `/api/templates/*` - Template management
+- ❌ `/api/health` - Health check endpoint
+- ❌ Database on port 5432

+This means:
+- **Public users** can view the dashboard and see collected news/analyses
+- **Administrators** must SSH into the server to manage jobs and control the scheduler
+- **Database and API** are bound to localhost only and not directly accessible from external networks

+See [SECURITY.md](../SECURITY.md) for complete security documentation.

 ## Step 1: Deploy Application with Docker

 ```bash